Skip to Content

 What’s cool about these falls, is that if the water levels in the river are low you can walk out to the islands in the middle of the river for a closer look at these mighty falls.
 Beware though, you will get wet from the spray of the falls.

-In my opinion, Wapta Falls is one of the most gorgeous waterfalls I’ve ever seen and the hike to get there is an easy 2 kilometer (1.2 miles) hike on a mostly gravel path.
+In my opinion, Wapta Falls is one of the most gorgeous waterfalls I’ve ever seen and the hike to get there is an easy 2-kilometer (1.2 miles) hike on a mostly gravel path.
 It will take most people about 1.5 hours to complete.
-It’s a family-friendly hike although there is a 60 meter downhill section as you approach the falls, that you will need to walk back up on your return.
+It’s a family-friendly hike although there is a 60-meter(197 feet) downhill section as you approach the falls, and you will need to walk back up on your return.
 Thankfully, it’s not too much of a workout!

 You’ll find the start of the trail at the Wapta Falls turnoff right off the Trans Canada Highway.
 Pack a picnic and take some time and enjoy the view of this magnificent waterfall.
 It’s worth it!